Welcome to the laboratory of Ron Bose, MD, PhD,

 HER2 receptor tyrosine kinase signaling in human cancers

-Project Area 1: Functional Studies on HER2 Mutations Found in Human Cancers.
+Project Area 1: HER2 Activating Mutations in Breast and Colon Cancer.

 Please come talk to me to get more details about this research.
 I am very interested in having new post-doctoral fellows, graduate students, and undergraduates come to the lab.